nizioleque/nizioleque/README.md

 ## Hi! 👋 I'm Norbert Niziołek

-a frontend developer based in Warsaw, Poland, soon moving to Madrid, Spain.
+a frontend developer based in Warsaw, Poland, soon moving to Madrid, Spain.\

+Passionate about _beautiful interfaces_ which enable _great user experiences_.

 ### Visit my [portfolio](https://niziolek.dev/) to learn more about me and my projects!